21 Ahau Street, Moana

 Reporting to Parents

 We want children to enjoy time at school and at home with their families.
-Set homework is not assigned, but talk with your children about their learning at school.
+Set homework is not compulsory, but options will be given to your children that are appropriate to their year levels.
+Talk with your children about their learning at school.
 Encourage your children to read and spend time with younger ones, letting them read books to you that they bring home.
 (For those who travel on the bus, a book is a great way to spend the time getting to and from school.)
 Bring learning into daily life by asking your children to help you with shopping, work on the farm, making lists and cooking together.

 Children are able to borrow up to two books at a time from the school library.
 Please take care of any books that your children have at home so that other children may also enjoy them.